xrdocs/application-hosting/_tutorials/2016-06-17-xr-toolbox-part-5-installing-a-native-app-wrl7.md

 Alright, back up.
 The above figure seems pretty daunting to understand, so let's try to deconstruct it:

-*  At the bottom of the figure, in gray, we have the app-hosting infra
+*  At the bottom of the figure, in gray, we have the host (hypervisor) linux environment.
+This is a 64-bit linux kernel running the Windriver linux 7 (WRL7) environment.
+*  In green, we see the container (called the Control plane LXC or XR LXC) within which XR runs as a collection of processes.
+This is what presents XR CLI and this is what runs the routing protocols.
+*  Inside the control plane LXC